Community learning and skills privacy notice

 - post-16 education and training provision

 - learning and career information, advice, and guidance.

 The National Pupil Database (NPD)

-The NPD is owned and managed by the Department for Education (DfE) and contains information about pupils in schools in England.
+The NPD is owned and managed by the DfE and contains information about pupils in schools in England.
 It provides invaluable evidence on educational performance to inform independent research, as well as studies commissioned by the DfE.
 It is held in electronic format for statistical purposes.
 This information is securely collected from a range of sources including schools, local authorities and awarding bodies.

 We are required by law, to provide information about our learners to the DfE as part of statutory data collections such as monthly National Client Caseload Information System (NCCIS) submissions about young people’s post-16 activities.
 Some of this information is then stored in the NPD.
 The law that allows this is the Education (Information About Individual Pupils) (England) Regulations 2013.

 The DfE may share information about our learners from the NPD with third parties who promote the education or well-being of children in England by: